 Aircraft Purchased by Nonresidents for Out-of-State Use: An aircraft sold to a nonresident is exempt if it will be immediately removed from Idaho and registered in another state and won't be stored or used in Idaho more than 90 days in any 12-month period.
-Repair parts installed on a nonresident's aircraft by an FAA-approved Idaho repair station are also exempt.
 Aircraft kits and hang gliders don't qualify for this exemption.
 A business is a "nonresident" if it has no business presence in Idaho.
-A business with property in Idaho or employees working in the state doesn't qualify.
+A business with property in Idaho or employees working in the state, doesn't qualify.

-Aircraft Primarily Used to Transport Passengers or Freight for Hire: Only aircraft purchased by an airline, charter service, air ambulance service, or air freight company qualify.
-Parts for the exempt aircraft are also exempt.
+Aircraft Used to Transport Passengers or Freight for Hire: Only aircraft purchased by an airline, charter service, air ambulance service, or air freight company qualify.
+Parts and repair and replacement materials for the exempt aircraft are also exempt.
 Examples of aircraft that don't qualify for this exemption are those used for recreational flights, aerial spraying, dumping, or logging.